zahmo/ajsf/projects/zajsf-daisyui/README.md

 ```

-## Resolving conflicting css class names
+## Using default DaisyUI css class names

-In case your app already uses css class names used by the DaisyUI Framework for example '.btn', then it is possible to switch the framework's class names with prefixed ones.
-Instead of now using '.btn', the framework's class will be prefixed with 'dui-' making the class name
+By default, the framework prefixes all standard DaisyUI class names with 'dui-'
-'.dui-btn'.
-In order to make the switch, the DUIOPTIONS token value needs to be provided with the classPrefix property set to true-see code snippet below.
-By default the classPrefix property is false however could be changed in the future, since it does mean that a client needs to know which css classes are in conflict.
+for example '.btn' will become '.dui-btn'.
+The standard names can be switched back without the 'dui-' prefix if need be.
+To switch opf the 'dui-' prefixing, the DUIOPTIONS token value needs to be provided with the classPrefix property set to false-see code snippet below.
+By default the classPrefix property is true.

 ```typescript